How ALMA Observations are carried out

 Scientists from all over the world use ALMA!

 ALMA will operate for half a century, and it will be used by several generations, including those who are currently elementary and junior high school students.

 10% of observation time is allocated to the host country, Chile, and 90% for the partners, according to their financial contribution to ALMA.
-Although proposals are accepted by researchers from all over the world, special consideration is given to those coming from partner countries of the project.
+All partners contribute observing time toward “Open Skies” such that any astronomer, regardless of their affiliation, can apply for ALMA time.

-The Joint ALMA Observatory (JAO) issues the calls for proposals for scientists from around the world to submit their proposals for observation time.
+The Joint ALMA Observatory (JAO) issues the calls for proposals for scientists from around the world to submit their proposals for observation time through the ARCs.
 The JAO, with assistance from the ARCs, coordinate the refereeing process.
 The cycles of observation carried out by ALMA are as follows:

 Cycle 0 (Preliminary observations with 16 antennae): September 2011 to January 2013

 Cycle 1 (Early Science with 43 antennas): Early 2013.